Last Updated on March 8, 2023 by Sam

 Start the next day with a visit to the Norwegian Fjord Centre, which gives you the chance to learn about the history of this incredible landscape and how it was formed.
 There are a number of exhibitions and interactive stations at the centre, including a cinema that shows how the fjord looks throughout the different seasons of the year.

 After you’ve learnt about how Geirangerfjord was formed, it’s time to get some amazing views of it from above.
 Make your way to Flydalsjuvet Rock Viewpoint, which is around a 10-minute drive from Geiranger village.
-From here you’ll be treated to some breathtaking views of Geirangerfjord, so make sure you’ve got your camera with you!
+From here you’ll be treated to some breathtaking views of Geirangerfjord which is one of our favourite views on this 7 day Western Norway itinerary.

 The viewpoint is completely free to access and there is a car park nearby, so it’s easy to reach.
 You can walk to the viewpoint from the village, but it takes around 75-90 minutes to do so.
 It’s best to drive there though, as you will need your car for the next stop after the viewpoint.